China warns metals firms not to race back from virus

 “The greater the pressure on production and operations, the greater the importance we attach to ecological and environmental protection and safe production,” it said.

-Other participants in the meeting included representatives from Henan Yuguang Gold and Lead, Zijin Mining , the Shanghai Steel Union and the CNIA.
+Other participants in the meeting included representatives from Henan Yuguang Gold and Lead, Zijin Mining (601899.SS), the Shanghai Steel Union and the CNIA.